Nigelev77/OSSP_Notes/OS_SP/week 9/Process Scheduling.md

 IO usually occurs after _fixed amount of time_.
 At this stage, appropriate to reschedule

 **Preemptive Scheduling**
-Processes forced to relinquish processor
+Processes forced to relinquish CPU

 ## Criteria